testfairy/docs/docs/010_Getting_Started/300_Upload_Apps.md

 -- **Custom Comments** - Use this section to add release notes, describe the updated/changes and write about anything else you would like your testers to be aware of.

+Please note: these settings are relevant only if you added our SDK to your app.

 ![ alt testfairy-upload](../../img/app/upload-settings.png)

-More settings can be configured from the [Account_Settings](Account_Settings.html) page.
+More build settings available in the [Account_Settings](Account_Settings.html) page.

 ### <a id="Uploading"></a> Updating an app

-If you wish to update an app, all you have to do is simply upload it again, the same app with the same version.
-The new file will override the old file.
+If you wish to update a build you already loaded, all you have to do is simply upload the same file again - the same build with the same version.

+The new build file will override the old build **without** creating a new app version.

 ### <a id="Uploading"></a> Uploading a new version

-If you wish to upload a new version of the same app, all you have to do is upload the new version the exact same way you've uploaded the old version.
-Our service will identify that both apps have the same package name (bundle id) and group them together in the same project.
+If you wish to upload a new build - which is a new version of the same app, all you have to do is upload the new version in the exact same way you've uploaded the old version.
+Our service will identify that both apps have the same package name (bundle identifier) and group them together in the same project (app).

 **What you should read next:** [Build Settings](https://docs.testfairy.com/Getting_Started/App_Build_Settings.html).